kimara-ai/runpod-worker-comfy/README.md

 ```

 > [!NOTE]
-> Ensure to specify `--platform linux/amd64` to avoid errors on RunPod, see [issue #13](https://github.com/blib-la/runpod-worker-comfy/issues/13)
+> Ensure to specify `--platform linux/amd64` to avoid errors on RunPod

 ## Local testing